-- ArtScience Museum – Developed as a part of the iconic Marina Bay Sands Singapore – one of the most popular Singapore attractions, the lotus-shaped ArtScience Museum is nestled at Singapore’s premiere architectural cityscapes.
+- ArtScience Museum – Developed as a part of the iconic Marina Bay Sands Singapore – one of the most popular Singapore attractions, the lotus-shaped ArtScience Museum is nestled at Singapore’s premier architectural cityscapes.
 Blending the awe-inspiring world of art and science, it houses world-class exhibits from these fields in contemporarily designed galleries.

 - Trick Eye Museum – Is this real?
 How is this happening?
 You will keep asking these questions to yourself at the Trick Eye Museum Singapore.
 Located at Resorts World Sentosa Singapore, this museum literally lets your imagination run wild.
 The Trick Eye Museum displays 90 artworks that meddle with optical illusions to create bizarre scenarios that are hard to describe.

-- MINT Museum for Toys – If you love toys and collectibles, check out MINT Museum for toys which has a collection of over 3000 vintage toys.
+- MINT Museum for Toys – If you love toys and collectibles, check out MINT Museum for toys that have a collection of over 3000 vintage toys.
 Named as an acronym of ‘Moment of Imagination and Nostalgia with Toys’, this is truly the feeling you will get at this extraordinary museum.

 Venture out on a Singapore indoor nature attraction tour

 Singapore has an impressive collection of nature-related attractions, but there are many which are indoors that can act as an escape during a monsoon day.
-Here are two of the famous nature-themed Singapore points of interests which you can enjoy on a wet, rainy day.
+Here are two of the famous nature-themed Singapore points of interest which you can enjoy on a wet, rainy day.

 - Gardens By The Bay – The brand new icon of Singapore – the sprawling landscape of Gardens by the Bay is a delight to experience.
 If there is a slight drizzle you can enjoy the refreshing natural vistas of SuperTrees.
 However, if there is a downpour, then head to the gorgeous greenhouses such as Flower Dome and Cloud Forests.
 Marvel at hundreds of blooms and lush foliage at these state of the art conservatories which also comprises of the world’s largest indoor waterfall.